microsoft/PartnerResources/_docs/Skilling/Developer Velocity Academy/GitHub Copilot.md

 - github copilot
 ---

-# GitHub Copilot
+# Developer Velocity Academy — GitHub Copilot

 > More coming soon!
 This page is under development.
 Please check regularly for updates.

-Welcome to the Developer Velocity Academy — GitHub Copilot.
+Welcome to the **Developer Velocity Academy — GitHub Copilot.**

 {% include_relative pagenav.md %}

 ## Overview

-GitHub Copilot is an AI-powered coding assistant developed by GitHub in collaboration with OpenAI.
+**GitHub Copilot** is an AI-powered coding assistant developed by GitHub in collaboration with OpenAI.
 It integrates with popular code editors to provide real-time code suggestions, autocompletions, and even entire code blocks based on the context of the code being written.
 By utilizing machine learning and a vast repository of code, GitHub Copilot aims to enhance developer productivity and streamline the coding process.

 ## Useful Links